DataDog/kafka-kit/README.md

 ```
 Usage of topicmappr:
   -brokers string
         Broker list to rebuild topic partition map with
   -force-rebuild
         Forces a rebuild even if all existing brokers are provided
   -ignore-warns
         Whether a map should be produced if warnings are emitted
   -out-file string
-    	Output map to file
+        If defined, write a combined map of all topics to a file
+  -out-path string
+        Path to write output map files to
   -rebuild-map string
         Rebuild a topic map
   -rebuild-topics string
         Rebuild topics (comma delim list) by lookup in ZooKeeper
   -use-meta
         Use broker metadata as constraints (default true)
   -zk-addr string
         ZooKeeper connect string (for broker metadata or rebuild-topic lookups) (default "localhost:2181")
   -zk-prefix string
         ZooKeeper namespace prefix
 ```

 ### How Mapping Work